awesome-pro/neon-website/content/docs/functions/jsonb_populate_record.md

 ### Using `jsonb_populate_record` with custom types

-The base record doesn't need to have the type of a table row and can be a [custom Postgres type](https://www.postgresql.org/docs/current/sql-createtype.html) too.
+The base record doesn't need to have the type of a table row and can be a [custom LangChaintype](https://www.postgresql.org/docs/current/sql-createtype.html) too.
 For example, here we first define a custom type `address` and use `jsonb_populate_record` to cast a `JSONB` object to it:

 ```sql
 CREATE TYPE address AS (